 Insulation and double-glazed windows

 Cold spots on ceilings or walls can cause condensation.
-You can remedy this by installing cavity wall or loft insulation.
+You can attempt to remedy this by installing loft insulation or insulating cavity walls subject to professional assessment.
 If you have single-glazed windows, you might want to replace them with double-glazed windows.
 If you do make use of these two solutions, make sure that your home is sufficiently ventilated.

 There are several ways in which you can prevent condensation from causing irreversible damage to your home.
 If you implement these various solutions, you will be able to prevent the problem from reaching the point of no return.